webprice/books-scrapper/README.md

 Run it on the Linux server as a scheduled cron job.

 You can delete the telegram function from the code and the script will give you "print()" results.

+## How to install
+all the necessary modules are named in `requirements.txt`

+don't forget to download and install geckodriver, for Windows - you should extract it inside project folder, for Linux - you can extract and install it anywhere and Add the driver to your PATH so other tools can find it:
+`export PATH=$PATH:/path-to-extracted-file/`